School Council 2025-26

 Week 4 – Why do some people become so important?

-This discussion supported British Values, particularly individual liberty and mutual respect, as pupils reflected on personal responsibility and respecting the world around them.
+This discussion supported British Values, particularly individual liberty and mutual respect, by encouraging pupils to think about personal responsibility and the impact their actions can have on others.

 RRSA Links